ibm-cloud-docs/ContinuousDelivery/toolchains_working.md

 On {{site.data.keyword.cloud_notm}} Public, depending on the template or toolchain that you use, the toolchain might include a GitHub or Git repository (repo) that is populated with app starter code and a preconfigured delivery pipeline.
 When you push changes to the toolchain's repo, the delivery pipeline automatically builds and deploys the app to {{site.data.keyword.cloud_notm}}.

-On {{site.data.keyword.cloud_notm}} Dedicated, depending on the template or toolchain that you use, the toolchain might include a GitHub or GitHub Enterprise repo that is populated with app starter code and a preconfigured delivery pipeline.
-When you push changes to the toolchain's GitHub or GitHub Enterprise repo, the delivery pipeline automatically builds and deploys the apps to {{site.data.keyword.cloud_notm}}.
+On {{site.data.keyword.cloud_notm}} Dedicated, depending on the template or toolchain that you use, the toolchain might include a GitHub repo that is populated with app starter code and a preconfigured delivery pipeline.
+When you push changes to the toolchain's GitHub repo, the delivery pipeline automatically builds and deploys the apps to {{site.data.keyword.cloud_notm}}.

 To see which toolchains and tool integrations are available, see [Toolchain availability, templates, and tutorials](/docs/ContinuousDelivery?topic=ContinuousDelivery-cd_about).